Jean-Baptiste Henri Lacordaire: Early life and education

 In 1822 he left for Paris to complete his legal training.
 Although legally too young to plead cases, he was allowed to do so and he successfully argued several in the Court of Assizes, attracting the interest of the great liberal lawyer Berryer.
 However, he became bored and felt isolated in Paris and in 1824 he re-embraced Catholicism and soon decided to become a priest.

 Thanks to the support of Monseigneur de Quélen, the Archbishop of Paris, who granted him a scholarship, he began studying at the Seminary of Saint-Sulpice in Issy in 1824 over the objections of his mother and friends.
 In 1826, he continued this education in Paris, which was generally mediocre.
 He wrote later that: "Those who remember having observed me at the seminary know that they have several times had the temptation of calling me mad."
 His seminary experience inspired Sainte-Beuve's novel Volupté.

 At Saint-Sulpice, he met with Cardinal Rohan-Chabot, later archbishop of Besançon, who advised him to join the Society of Jesus.
 Nevertheless, after long hesitations by his superiors, he succeeded in being ordained a priest of the archdiocese of Paris on 22 September 1827.
+Shortly after his ordination he was offered the position of auditor of the rota at the court of Rome, an office which at once confers the title of monsignore, and is always a step to the episcopate, and often to a cardinal's hat; but he declined it peremptorily.
 He was appointed to a modest position as chaplain of a convent of nuns of the Order of the Visitation.
 In the following year, he was named second chaplain of the Lycée Henri-IV.
 This experience convinced him of the inevitable de-Christianization of French youth educated in public institutions.